App Qoins allows you to spend your leftover change on debt. It's a game "changer."

 After Christian Zimmerman paid off his $4,000 credit card debt, he helped other borrowers collectively pay down more than $2 million.

 How does he do it?
 Using an updated throwback — the piggy bank, but digital.
-The 25-year-old of Atlanta, Georgia founded an app called Qoins that rounds debit card charges to the nearest dollar, and applies the balance toward credit cards and loans.
+The 25-year-old of Atlanta, Georgia founded his Qoins app, that rounds debit card charges to the nearest dollar, and applies the balance toward credit cards and loans.

 “After graduation, I was making only minimum payments on my student loans, but I also had credit card debt,” Zimmerman told Debt.com.
 “I was trying to make additional payments toward my student loans, because the grace period ended.
 My problem wasn’t so much saving, but more so making that additional payment.
 I thought ‘well if I made the additional payment without thinking about it, I’d probably feel happier about it.'”

 To solve his debt payment problem, Zimmerman launched the Qoins app — like coins but with a Q — in 2017.

 Users download it from the iOS App Store or Google Play.
 You add your name, phone number, and email, then the accounts that you want Qoins to take change from and add to.
 The app monitors your checking, or “funding” account, for regular charges and rounds them up to the nearest dollar.
 When you’ve made enough charges that add up to $5.00 worth of change, the app transfers it from the “funding” account, and stores it in your Qoins account.
 At the end of the month, Qoins uses the accumulated change to pay your lender.

 So if you pump $19.50 worth of gas, Qoins rounds it to $20 and takes the 50 cents.
 And the same with every other purchase you make with that account.